awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts.md

 In 2014, AWS Identity and Access Management added support for federated identities using OpenID Connect \(OIDC\)\.
 This feature allows you to authenticate AWS API calls with supported identity providers and receive a valid OIDC JSON web token \(JWT\)\.
 You can pass this token to the AWS STS `AssumeRoleWithWebIdentity` API operation and receive IAM temporary role credentials\.
 You can use these credentials to interact with any AWS service, including Amazon S3 and DynamoDB\.

 Each JWT token is signed by a signing key pair\.
 The keys are served on the OIDC provider managed by Amazon EKS and the private key rotates every 7 days\.
 Amazon EKS keeps the public keys until they expire\.
 If you connect external OIDC clients, be aware that you need to refresh the signing keys before the public key expires\.
-Learn how to [Fetch signing keys](irsa-fetch-keys.md)\.
+Learn how to [Fetch signing keys to validate OIDC tokens](irsa-fetch-keys.md)\.

 Kubernetes has long used service accounts as its own internal identity system\.
 Pods can authenticate with the Kubernetes API server using an auto\-mounted token \(which was a non\-OIDC JWT\) that only the Kubernetes API server could validate\.
 These legacy service account tokens don't expire, and rotating the signing key is a difficult process\.
 In Kubernetes version `1.12`, support was added for a new `ProjectedServiceAccountToken` feature\.
 This feature is an OIDC JSON web token that also contains the service account identity and supports a configurable audience\.